ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 ## Mainnet Faucets

-If you need to get ETH on OP Mainnet for a contract deployment, you should [bridge ETH onto L2](https://app.optimism.io/bridge)).
+If you need to get ETH on OP Mainnet for a contract deployment, you can [bridge ETH from Ethereum Mainnet to OP Mainnet](https://app.optimism.io/bridge)).
 This process takes about ~1 minute to complete.

 You can also get some ETH for expenses by [bridging enough USDC](https://optifaucet.com/) courtesy of [Perpetual Protocol](https://perp.com/).